dtube/avalon/README.md

 * Add your keys to `scripts/start.sh`
 * `chmod +x scripts/start.sh`
 * `./scripts/start.sh`

+## Get helped
+We have a discord channel dedicated to node owners (aka leaders), where you can get support to get set up.
+Join [discorg.gg/dtube](https://discord.gg/dtube) and go to `DTube Chain -> #leader-candidates`

 ## Using the CLI
 You can use the CLI tool to transact with avalon.
 Simply try `node src/cli --help` or `node src/cli <command> -- help` for a full help.